Porcupine Meatballs with Rice in Tomato Gravy

 Step 3:

-Peel the onion and rinse in cold water.
-Finely chop one onion and add it to the minced meat.
+Peel the onions and rinse them under cold water.
+Finely chop one onion and add it to the ground meat.

 Step 4:

-Wash the rice several times in cold water, and then add to the bowl to the minced meat.
-Add a little salt and spices to taste.
+Rinse the rice several times in cold water, then add it to the bowl with the meat.
+Season with a little salt and spices to taste.

 Step 5: